Main Navigation - Mobile

 E. False accusations or reports of bullying against another student are prohibited.

-F. A person who engages in an act of bullying, reprisal, or false reporting of bullying or permits, condones, or tolerates bullying maybe subject to discipline for that act in accordance with school district’s policies and procedures.
-The school district may take into account the following factors in determining whether discipline is required and if so, the type and extent of discipline:
+F. A person who engages in an act of bullying, reprisal, or false reporting of bullying or permits, condones, or tolerates bullying maybe subject to discipline for that act in accordance with District’s policies and procedures.
+The District may take into account the following factors in determining whether discipline is required and if so, the type and extent of discipline:

 1. The developmental and maturity levels of the parties involved;